Week 9 NFL parlay, predictions, best bets: These 5 picks could return around +2500

 AFC heavyweights are among the highlights for the NFL Week 9 schedule.
 The Chiefs (4-3) are eying their 10th consecutive AFC West title, while the Bills (5-2) have won the past five AFC East championships.
 Both teams have work to do if they are to extend their streaks.
 Buffalo trails New England by one-half game, while Kansas City is 1.5 games back in its division.
 The Chiefs enter as 2-point favorites, one of seven games with a Week 9 NFL spread of 3 points or fewer.

-There are a number of other intriguing matchups on the Week 9 NFL schedule, including Colts at Steelers (+3.5), Seahawks at Commanders (+3) on 'Sunday Night Football,' as Jayden Daniels is expected to return, and Cardinals at Cowboys (-2.5) on 'Monday Night Football,' as Kyler Murray is also expected to make his return.
+There are a number of other intriguing matchups on the Week 9 NFL schedule, including Colts at Steelers (+3.5), Seahawks at Commanders (+3) on 'Sunday Night Football,' as Jayden Daniels is expected to return, and Cardinals at Cowboys (-2.5) on 'Monday Night Football,' as Jacoby Brissett will remain under center for the still recovering Kyler Murray (foot).
 Which other teams have value to include in Week 9 NFL parlays?
 Before locking in any Week 9 NFL picks or NFL parlays, be sure to see the NFL predictions and betting advice from SportsLine's proven computer model.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.